2. Hello World training example

 All experiments launched on the ISC must be associated with a project which is used for tracking compute consumption and cost control.
 To successfully launch experiments you will need the help of your organisation owner or admins to ensure your organisation has sufficient credits and that any applied cost controls permit experiments to be launched under your project.

-2.2 Install python
+2.2 Install requirements

-2.4 Clone the Strong Compute ISC Demos GitHub repository and install dependencies
+2.4 Clone the Strong Compute ISC Demos GitHub repository

 In your terminal run the following commands to clone the ISC Demos repo and install the dependencies.